Tsaritsyno Palace: Maintenance during Soviet Era

 The Khlebny Dom received a new life in Soviet times: in the early 1920s, communal apartments spontaneously appeared here.
 They lasted until the 1970s.
 In 1939, the temple on the territory of the palace and park ensemble was closed; the building was given over to host a transformer substation.

-In 1936, by the order of the Moscow City Council, the architects M. O. Barshch and G. A. Zundblat developed a project for adapting the Tsaritsyno ensemble into a rest house.
+In 1936, by the order of the Moscow City Council, architects developed a project for adapting the Tsaritsyno ensemble into a rest house.
 The implementation of these plans was halted by the Great Patriotic War.

 At the end of the 1950s, the Milovida and Nerastankino pavilions, the Golden Sheaf pavilion, and a number of park bridges again required restoration.
-The work was carried out in 1958-1961 according to the project of the restorer M. V. Dyakonov; at the same time, under the guidance of architect V.I.
-Dolganov and forestry engineer E.S.
-Panferova, forest management work was carried out in the left-bank park.

-The first project of the scientific restoration of the Tsaritsyno architectural and landscape monuments dates back to the end of the 1960s; it was developed at Mosproekt-3 under the guidance of architect V. Ya.
-Libson.
-However, the scale of the restoration work has become an obstacle to their implementation.
+The work was carried out in 1958-1961.
+The first project of the scientific restoration of the Tsaritsyno architectural and landscape monuments dates back to the end of the 1960s.

 In 1960, Lenino became part of Moscow.
-In the 1970s, because of the rapid development of the nearby Orekhovo-Borisovo residential area, a security zone with an area of more than 1,000 hectares was established around Tsaritsyno and the cascade of the Tsareborisovsky Ponds.
-The zone of the palace and park ensemble was step by step freed from chaotic buildings.
+In the 1970s, because of the development of the nearby Orekhovo-Borisovo residential area, a security zone with an area of more than 1,000 hectares was established around Tsaritsyno and the cascade of the Tsareborisovsky Ponds.